Peasant: Well, she turned me into a newt!

 - In Scribblenauts, the magic wand (which is the default weapon of witches and wizards) shoots bolts that change living things into frogs.

-- In Escape From Moonbase Alpha, Deadly Doris (an animated television set, possibly inspired by Evil Edna in Willow The Wisp), has a chance of turning the player into a frog when she attacks.
+- In Escape From Moonbase Alpha, Deadly Doris, an animated television set, has a chance of turning the player into a frog when she attacks.

-- An odd example in Glover.
-You can cast the frog spell onto witches, but they will reverse the spell right back at you.
+- Glover: You can cast the frog spell onto witches, but they will reverse the spell right back at you.

 - In Jazz Jackrabbit 2, there's a witch that turns you into a frog, and being kissed by Eva Earlong turns you back into a hare.
 There is only one only place where this happens, and it is in the demo levels.

 - In Cave Story, Misery turns Balrog into a giant frog for a boss battle.

 - In King's Quest V: Absence Makes the Heart Go Yonder!, the witch in the forest has turned numerous people into frogs, and can turn Graham into a frog as well.